North Korea (Democratic People's Republic of Korea) Travel Advisory

 Read the country information page for additional information on travel to North Korea.

-If you receive a special validation to travel to North Korea:
+• If you receive a special validation to travel to North Korea: The Department has determined that the risk of wrongful detention of U.S. nationals exists.

 • Visit our website for Travel to High-Risk Areas.